Ferdinand I, Holy Roman Emperor: Holy Roman Emperor (1556–1564)

-Charles abdicated as Emperor in August 1556 in favor of his brother Ferdinand.
+Charles abdicated as emperor in August 1556 in favor of his brother Ferdinand.
 Given the settlement of 1521 and the election of 1531, Ferdinand became Holy Roman Emperor and suo jure Archduke of Austria.
 Due to lengthy debate and bureaucratic procedure, the Imperial Diet did not accept the Imperial succession until 3 May 1558.
-The Pope refused to recognize Ferdinand as Emperor until 1559, when peace was reached between France and the Habsburgs.
-During his Emperorship, the Council of Trent came to an end.
+The Pope refused to recognize Ferdinand as emperor until 1559, when peace was reached between France and the Habsburgs.
+During his reign, the Council of Trent came to an end.
 Ferdinand organized an Imperial election in 1562 in order to secure the succession of his son Maximilian II.
-Venetian ambassadors to Ferdinand recall in their Relazioni the Emperor's pragmatism and his ability to speak multiple languages.
+Venetian ambassadors to Ferdinand recall in their Relazioni the emperor's pragmatism and his ability to speak multiple languages.
 Several issues of the Council of Trent were solved after a compromise was personally reached between Emperor Ferdinand and Morone, the papal legate.